 Following ASRM (American Society for Reproductive Medicine) guidelines, IRMS donors can donate to a maximum of 6 times in their reproductive life.
 To maintain privacy and confidentiality, egg donors and recipients do not meet.
 However, recipients can be provided access to the secure donor gallery to review pictures.
-With the guidance of our psychologist, Dr. Claudia Pascale, recipients’ questions and concerns will be addressed.
+With the guidance of our Third Party Team, recipients’ questions and concerns will be addressed.

-In conjunction with Dr. Pascale and the OD Team, recipients will choose their donor from the donor gallery, the donor’s 18-page application and information provided by the team.
+In conjunction with the Third Party Team, recipients will choose their donor from the donor gallery, the donor’s 18-page application and information provided by the team.
 The majority of our IRMS donors have agreed to show both childhood and adult pictures.

 Frozen Donor Egg

 IRMS is partnered with two frozen donor egg banks to give our patients the largest possible selection in donors to choose from.
 What this means to eligible Intended Parents is they have the opportunity to access donor eggs of all ethnicities, to review multiple donor profiles and to choose a donor rather than being matched to one.
 The process can start as soon as the eligible recipient’s screening and eligibility criteria are met.
 The cycle can start as soon as the eggs are shipped to IRMS and the recipient is ready to start.
 Most importantly, the reported clinical pregnancy rates are comparable to the rates when using fresh donor eggs.